 Opportunities for Further Study

-- Students should be physically fit and capable of working indoors and outdoors and a construction environment.
+- Students should be physically fit and capable of working in door and out doors and a construction environment.

 - An interest in the construction industry would be an advantage.